redis/redis-doc/topics/cluster-spec.md

 * Mark the node as `FAIL`.
 * Send a `FAIL` message to all the reachable nodes.

-The `FAIL` message will force every receiving node to mark the node in `FAIL` state, whatever or not it already flagged the node in `PFAIL` state.
+The `FAIL` message will force every receiving node to mark the node in `FAIL` state, whether or not it already flagged the node in `PFAIL` state.

 Note that *the FAIL flag is mostly one way*, that is, a node can go from `PFAIL` to `FAIL`, but for the `FAIL` flag to be cleared there are only two possibilities:

-* The node is already reachable, and it is a slave.
+* The node is already reachable and it is a slave.
 In this case the `FAIL` flag can be cleared as slaves are not failed over.
-* The node is already reachable, and it is a master not serving any slot.
+* The node is already reachable and it is a master not serving any slot.
 In this case the `FAIL` flag can be cleared as masters without slots do not really participate to the cluster, and are waiting to be configured in order to join the cluster.
 * The node is already reachable, is a master, but a long time (N times the `NODE_TIMEOUT`) has elapsed without any detectable slave promotion.
 Better for it to rejoin the cluster and continue in this case.

-In is useful to note that While the `PFAIL` -> `FAIL` transition uses a form of agreement, the agreement used is weak:
+It is useful to note that while the `PFAIL` -> `FAIL` transition uses a form of agreement, the agreement used is weak:

 1. Nodes collect views of other nodes during some time, so even if the majority of master nodes need to "agree", actually this is just state that we collected from different nodes at different times and we are not sure, nor we require, that at a given moment the majority of masters agreed.
 However we discard failure reports which are old, so the failure was signaled by the majority of masters within a window of time.
 2. While every node detecting the `FAIL` condition will force that condition on other nodes in the cluster using the `FAIL` message, there is no way to ensure the message will reach all the nodes.
 For instance a node may detect the `FAIL` condition and because of a partition will not be able to reach any other node.